FOUND

 1. The image is just the path to the image we want to use.
 In this case, we reference an image we use in our test cases

-2. We then specify our calibration data, which we generated above
+2. We then specify our calibration data, which we generated from tools.generator (check out [our tools folder](tools) for more information)

 3. We can specify camera parameters, like the focal length (m)